Medical Alert Recommendations: "Needs Some Care" Persona

 Specific Recommendations

-NOTE: We are intentionally limiting this page to "recommendations" without too much about the background or testing.
-If you want to pick your own features and see which products match them, visit our Selection Tool.
+NOTE: We are intentionally limiting this page to “recommendations” without too much about the background or testing.

 We find that the specific requirements of a medical alert for this persona vary quite a bit from person to person depending on both the amount of caregiving they receive, and their specific limitations.